Hansel11/MyInventory/README.md

 # MyInventory

 MyInventory is a simple CRUD web application made using React and Firebase.

 ## Background

 MyInventory serves as a sample warehouse / inventory management application that can be deployed on the internet for free.
 This is my first React and Firebase project, serving as my introduction to the technology.
 Prior to this, the project was first made with a backend application and SQL database, before deciding to migrate the entire backend structure.
 Admittedly, there was a few things I could've done better, like utilizing a state management library like Redux.
 As of right now, I **do not intend to continue** further updates on this project.

 # Usage

 You can access the demo of this web application on <https://sample-warehouse-app.web.app/item>
-I have setup a dummy account that you can use in this web app (Read Data only) **Username:**guest@myinventory.com **Password:**guest1234
+I have setup a dummy account that you can use in this web app (Read Data only):
+**Username:** guest@myinventory.com
+**Password:** guest1234

 The MyInventory application data structure can be summarized as such:
 ```
 Warehouses -> Items -> Mutations
 ```
 Where each arrow represents a *one-to-many* relation.
 There were originally feature for a more complex Role-based access limitation in the original code.
 However, because Firebase Authentication does not support user data storage natively, I do not intend to migrate it.

 ## Setup

 Here is a brief instruction to setup this web application for yourself:
 * Create a new firebase project
 * Setup Authentication and Firestore Database
 * Create a User in the Authentication page (using email authentication) for later use